precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ## Experimental API for waveform iteration

 If we want to improve the accuracy by using waveforms, this requires an extension of the existing API, because we need a way to tell preCICE where we want to sample the waveform.
-For this purpose, preCICE offers an experimental API, which is currently only supporting a single linear interpolation along the complete time window.
+For this purpose, preCICE offers an experimental API.
 Here, `readBlockVectorData` accepts an additional argument `relativeReadTime`.
-This allows us to choose the time where the interpolant should be sampled:
+This allows us to choose the time where the waveform should be sampled:

 ```cpp
 // stable API with constant data in time window